 - Keep South Australia Beautiful (KESAB)

-Views expressed on the draft Bill have been used to assist in development of the final Bill.
+Views expressed on the draft Bill were used to assist in development of the final Bill.

-Changes made following consultation on the draft Bill.
+Changes made following consultation on the draft Bill were:

 Area of amendment